first time home buyers’ home loan: a perspective

-In this article, we shall explore the various steps a first time home buyers goes through, and the considerations one should pay attention to, while looking at a first time home buyers home loan for the dream home.
+In this article, we shall explore the various steps first-time home buyers goes through, and the considerations one should pay attention to while looking at a first time home buyer’s home loan for the dream home.

 The ‘security’ the banks takes is the home itself which is mortgaged to the lender (the bank) which keeps the title of the property with itself till the debt is paid off completely (with interest) by the borrower.